What Is Business Interruption Insurance?

 Imagine you own a thriving business.
 Suddenly, an unforeseen disaster such as a fire or flood happens and brings your operations to a halt.
 Your revenue takes a significant hit.
 How do you continue to meet your financial obligations like salaries, rent or loan repayments?
 This is where Business Interruption Insurance comes into play.

-Simply put, Business Interruption Insurance, sometimes known as business continuity insurance is cover to protect lost income and operating expenses if your business is disrupted due to unforeseen circumstances such as natural disasters or other calamities.
+Simply put, Business Interruption Insurance – sometimes known as business continuity insurance, business income insurance or simply BI insurance – is cover to protect lost income and operating expenses if your business is disrupted due to unforeseen circumstances such as natural disasters or other calamities.
 Its primary aim is to get your business back to the financial position it would have been in had the interruption not occurred.
 In other words, it helps you recover, rebuild and keep your business afloat during challenging times.

 Speak to one of AIB’s expert business insurance brokers today to find cover that is suited to your business needs.